 Know someone that works there?
 Invite them to rate their experience.

 Employees at Microsoft rate their CEO, Satya Nadella, 83/100.
 This score is 9% higher than the scores of Dropbox's CEO, Drew Houston.
-Employees in the Customer Success and Sales departments rate Satya Nadella the highest.
+Employees in the Sales and HR departments rate Satya Nadella the highest.

 Employees at Dropbox rate their Overall Culture a 72/100, with HR and Finance as the two departments that rate their experience the highest.

-Employees at Microsoft rate their Overall Culture a /100, with Communications and Customer Success as the two departments that rate their experience the highest.
+Employees at Microsoft rate their Overall Culture a /100, with Communications and HR as the two departments that rate their experience the highest.

 Overall Culture